avimehenwal/mydocs/content/lifestyle/yoga.md

 <TagLinks />

+> Attempt yoga when sun is below 30 degrees, dusk or dawn

 * Life and death are centain level of **Time** and **Energy** at play
 * Life is a interplay of energies
   * coming to terms with energies and utilizing them in a way to do what you can do and have the serinity to understand what you cannot do.